MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/snat-port-exhaustion.md

 > [!NOTE]
 > [Tcptracer](https://github.com/iovisor/bcc/blob/master/tools/tcptracer.py) is one of the [bcc tools](https://github.com/iovisor/bcc#contents) that are pre-installed on Linux nodes.
 It allows you to trace TCP established connections (`connect()`, `accept()`, `close()`).
 You can use it to find heavy outbound connections from the source IP address and network namespaces (netns) of a pod.
-> All commands below in this section are run as root user on the Linux node.
+> All the following commands in this section are run as root user on the Linux node.

 1. On the Linux node that experiences SNAT port exhaustion, install [kubectl node-shell](https://github.com/kvaps/kubectl-node-shell) that's the only tool to access bcc tools.